hungrybluedev/klonol/README.md

 # Options:
 #   -p, --provider <string>    git provider to use
+#   -c, --credentials <string> path to credentials.toml file (default is ./credentials.toml)
 #   -a, --action <string>      action to perform
 #   -v, --verbose              enable verbose output
 #   -h, --help                 display this help and exit
 #   --version                  output version information and exit

 ```